Ritchie Valens: Tributes

 In 1989, Ken Paquette, a Wisconsin fan of the 1950s era, erected a stainless-steel monument depicting a guitar and a set of three records bearing the names of each of the three performers killed in the accident.
 It is located on private farmland, about 1.25 mi west of the intersection of 315th Street and Gull Avenue, about 8 mi north of Clear Lake.
 He also created a similar stainless-steel monument to the three musicians that was installed near the Riverside Ballroom in Green Bay, Wisconsin.
 That memorial was unveiled on July 17, 2003.

-Paxton Park in Pacoima was renamed in memory of Valens in the 1990s.
+Paxton Park in Pacoima was renamed Ritchie Valens Recreation Center in memory of Valens in the 1990s.
+There is also a pool nearby named the Ritchie Valens Pool.
+At the recreation center, there is also a skatepark named Ritchie Valens Skate Plaza.
 A city council member representing Pacoima proposed the renaming to honor Valens so residents would "remember his humble background and emulate his accomplishments."

 Musician Tommy Allsup started a club, "Tommy's Heads Up Saloon", in Dallas in 1979.
 The club was named for the fateful coin toss between Valens and him twenty years prior.

 "Boogie with Stu" from Led Zeppelin's Physical Graffiti album was inspired by Valens' song "Ooh, My Head".
 It did not credit Valens or Bob Keane, instead crediting Valens' mother.
 Eventually, a lawsuit was filed by Keane, and half of the award went to Valens' mother, although she was not part of the suit.

-On May 11, 1990, a star bearing his name was unveiled on the Hollywood Walk of Fame.
+On May 11, 1990, a star bearing Valens' name was unveiled on the Hollywood Walk of Fame.
 The star cost $3,500, which was paid for with money raised in his name by family and friends.
 His star permanently resides at 6733 Hollywood Boulevard in front of Artisan's Patio mini mall.

 On February 2, 2009, Surf Ballroom held a 50th anniversary honoring the last concert of Buddy Holly, J.P.
 "The Big Bopper" Richardson, and Valens.
 The event lasted one week and had performances that honored the memories of the three men.
 Family members and friends of the stars made appearances.
-Their legacies live on through events such as these.

 Many murals have been painted around Pacoima in honor of the late Valens.